CursedSliver/Crumbs-engine/README.md

 ## `reusePool` instructions

 To use it, assign `Crumbs.newReusePool()` to it in the template (never place the object declaration directly in `Crumbs.spawnParticle`!), which will register it and automatically pull from the pool over creating new objects.
 The pool is cleaned once every 120 seconds.
 You can do `Crumbs.prunePool(pool)` to clean any pool of your choice.

 ---

+## Bridges

+Bridges are small integration scripts that adapt Crumbs engine to other mods.
+They let Crumbs load compatibility shims either before or after a target mod initializes, so both ordering-sensitive fixes and post-init hooks are possible.
+This feature is designed for mods that do not necessarily require Crumbs; if a mod requires Crumbs engine to function, one should simply set it as a prerequisite to load before loading the mod itself.

+How to use
+- To register a bridge, pull request to `bridgesList.json` with your bridge script.
+It can be within the `/bridges` folder, or it can be hosted elsewhere.
+- Crumbs engine watches Game.registerMod, so your mod must include that in order for the corresponding bridges to activate.
+Therefore, put your mod id as the key in the JSON, and URL as its value.
+- You can have just one URL or an array of two.
+By default, the URL will be loaded after both your mod and Crumbs engine finish loading.
+If you use an array, the second URL will be load before your mod is ready, only in case that your mod is loaded after Crumbs engine.

+---